Link Search Menu Expand Document

 This Technique relies on a hand-held tool, such as a hammer or staff, and can't be used if the appropriate equipment isn't available.
 As a result it also has Indirect or Ranged, at the user's option.

-Choose up to [X] of this Technique's Traits; multiple instances of a Technique (e.g. Lingering x2) must be selected individually (requiring you to select both instances of Lingering).
+Choose up to [X] of this Technique's Traits; multiple instances of a Trait (e.g. Lingering x2) must be selected individually (requiring you to select both instances of Lingering).

 Those Traits have no effect on this Technique, and the target instead becomes Tutored in their use for [X] turns; for each additional Grade of Success, increase the Status Level by 1, to a maximum of [X].